Class Descriptions of Current Workshops

 This workshop focuses on the creative process in making body/movement-based performance/dance.
-A variety of approaches to creating - intuitive, improvisational, analytical - is exploited to uncover your individual interests, your process and your work.
+A variety of approaches to creating - intuitive, improvisational, and analytical - is exploited to uncover your individual interests, your process and your work.
 The workshop consists of unequal parts making, discussing, improvising and watching the work of other workshop participants.
+I distribute articles ranging from artist statements to critical theory to contribute additional “voices” to the mix.
 My interest is in creating a space in which traditional notions of dance are critiqued, absorbed or discarded in the service of creating performance that comes from a vital place.
 An ongoing question throughout the workshop is how to make work that is located in a contemporary context.

 RED LEATHER YELLOW LEATHER

-Miguel Gutierrez and the Powerful People's recent works have been notable for their expressive use of the voice.
-In this workshop, Gutierrez will lead the participants through simple exercises to help them to discover pliable, relaxed and expansive voices, ready for an array of approaches to sound-making in performance.
-Influences include Linklater Technique, Alexander Technique and Body-Mind Centering.
+Miguel Gutierrez's works have been notable for their expressive use of the voice.
+In this workshop, Gutierrez will lead the participants through simple exercises to help them to discover pliable, relaxed and expansive voices, ready for an array of approaches to sound making in performance.
+Influences include my studies with Barbara Maier, Linklater Technique, Alexander Technique, and the Feldenkrais Method.
 This workshop is open to anyone!

 background photo by Alex Escalante